steelywing/note/docs/Note/Nginx/Maintenance.md

 }
 ```

-## For web page with static conten
+## For web page with static content

 HTML page with CSS, JS, ...